-Jansen, J.M. and Hummel, H. and Bonga Wendelaar, S. (2009) The respiratory capacity of marine mussels (Mytilus galloprovincialis) in relation to the high temperature threshold.
-Comparative Biochemistry and Physiology A-Molecular & Integrative Physiology, 153, 399-402.
+Jansen, J.M. and Hummel, H. and Wendelaar Bonga, S. (2009) The respiratory capacity of marine mussels (Mytilus galloprovincialis) in relation to the high temperature threshold.
+Comparative Biochemistry and Physiology - Part A: Molecular & Integrative Physiology, 153, 399-402.
 ISSN 1095-6433.

 Restricted to KNAW only